npowdev/github-versuch01/README.md

-# github-versuch01
+# Github practice attempt 01

-Persönliche Versuche zu Arbeit mit Github bei PRs, Issues, Brunches, und lokalen Git und VSC
+Personal attempt to work with Github at PRs, Issues, Brunches, and local Git and VSC.